Next.js

 Getting Authentication Status and User Information with Server-Side Rendering

 After the user has logged in with Passage, all requests need to be authenticated using the JWT provided by Passage.
-Use the Passage Node.js SDK (opens in a new tab) to authenticate requests and retrieve user data for your application.
+Use the Passage Node.js SDK (opens in a new tab) to authenticate requests and retrieve user data for your application, and other backend operations.
+Use passage-js (opens in a new tab) to perform client-side operations.

 Note: Handling authentication in a server-side pre-rendered function is not strictly necessary.
 If you prefer to call an authentication endpoint on your server after the page is delivered to the client you can still do so as you otherwise might in React